dmanhaus/europe-cruise-2022/slides/013-day-2-ponte-vecchio.md

 🚶**11:00 AM**: Walk to Pitti Palace [(10 mins)](https://goo.gl/maps/DzviAUZLp9neK5zWA)

-> We cross the romantic ancient bridge, built in 1345, whose shops were evicted of butchers and tanners by the Medici, replacing them with goldsmiths that remain to this day.
+> We cross the romantic ancient bridge, built in 1345, whose shops were evicted of butchers and tanners by the Medici in the 1500's, replacing them with goldsmiths that remain to this day.

 - 📷 Ponte Vecchio
 <img src="/ponte-vecchio.jpg" height="125" width="250">